quiltdata/quilt/docs/Technical Reference.md

 1. Available **CloudTrail Trails** in the region where you wish to host your stack ([learn more](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/WhatIsCloudTrail-Limits.html)).

-1. An active subscription to Quilt Business on AWS Marketplace.
+1. A license key or an active subscription to Quilt Business on AWS Marketplace.
 Click `Continue to Subscribe` on the [Quilt Business Listing](https://aws.amazon.com/marketplace/pp/B07QF1VXFQ) to subscribe then return to this page for installation instructions. **The CloudFormation template and instructions on AWS Marketplace are infrequently updated and may be missing critical bugfixes.**

 ### AWS Marketplace